PoCInnovation/Pool2022/Software/day05/Flutter/README.md

 Consider creating new components to keep your code as clear as possible.

-## Step 3 - What if you change the screen size ?
+## Step 3 - What if you change the screen size?

 To create a `responsive` application, that is to say an application that adapts to the size of the display in real time for that I let you do your research to keep your application responsive through the development of your application.